Private School Approval

 What if I can't finish the application in one sitting?

-No problem.
 After you log in, your information will automatically be saved.
 When you return to the application later, you will be taken to the page where you left off, but you'll still be able to go back to previous pages if you need to make changes.

 What paperwork will I need to upload?